Skip to:

 5 minutes

 Whale watching from picture-perfect headlands and beaches, indulging in great local produce at charming cafes, and swimming in a lake with healing powers are all great things to do in Lennox Head.
 What more do you want?
 Oh yes, one of the world’s best point breaks.
-It’s not just surfers who adore this lovely township that ticks all the bingo boxes for being a quintessential Aussie seaside haven – there are plenty of other things to do in Lennox Head.
+It’s not just surfers who adore this lovely township that ticks all the bingo boxes for being a quintessential Aussie seaside haven – there are plenty of things to do in Lennox Head.

 Image